Donald Trump

 News

-Here are some rewritten, more engaging headline options (no source mentioned):
+Here are several more engaging headline options with the source removed – pick any you like:

 Opinion